 - Working pet owners need assistance from time to time to help ensure their pet’s needs are met.
 Research shows that neighbours, friends and family frequently provide help in an informal way, but being able to obtain professional services can also help to reduce the burden for busy pet owners.

 - Free resources to help pet owners are readily available.
 The free Selectapet service, run by PIAS, can help prospective pet owners choose an appropriate breed of dog or cat to suit their lifestyle.
-Click here for more information.

 - Another PIAS resource, Pets in the City, provides specific, practical information and tips to help owners responsibly manage pets in smaller spaces.

 Interested in applying for the inaugural Pet Friendly Planning Award?
 2012 entries demonstrating best practice planning for dogs and open space are being invited.
-Please e-mail to receive a copy of the entry materials.